inceptivco/ToyForge/figma-plugin/README.md

 1. User enters email in the plugin
 2. Plugin generates a unique auth code and sends the magic link
-3. User clicks the magic link → redirected to the ToyForge web app
+3. User clicks the magic link → redirected to the CharacterForge web app
 4. Web app stores the session tokens in the `figma_auth_codes` database table
 5. Plugin polls the database and retrieves the tokens to establish the session